shelart/mediawiki-wanted-anchors/README.md

   your wiki.
 However, if a page only has hashlinks to itself (regardless of interwiki links or pure `<a />` links), then it's not going to be processed by this extension.
+* This extension does not respect redirect pages.
+It may report a broken hashlink even if the final page has the required anchor.